& Vehicle Modification Program

 Details on the Town of Wasaga Beach’s accessibility policy, procedures and practices

 The Town of Wasaga Beach welcomes your feedback.
 It allows us to identify ways in which we can improve the delivery of accessible programs and services to our residents.
 You may provide your feedback by downloading a printable version of the

-The Town of Wasaga Beach will accommodate requests for accessible formats following completion and submission of the Request for Documentation in an Accessible Format Form.
+The Town of Wasaga Beach will accommodate requests, whenever possible, for accessible formats following completion and submission of the Request for Alternate Format.